ONSdigital/ons-pattern-library-starter/src/utilities/partials/padding.md

 </div>
 [/snippet]

-Set margin on an element
+Set padding on an element.
+Padding is applied inside the div.